on3iro/vally/README.md

 > 2. If you want to use a validate function with the same configuration on different parts of your code
 >     create a pre-configured `validate()`-function by calling `makeValidate(config)`.
 This function can then
 >     be used / passed around.
-> 3. You can use `makeValidationWithBlurBindings()` to create a function which initializes automatic validation for every field you specified to fire on the _blur_ event.
+> 3. You can use `makeValidationWithBindings()` to create a function which initializes automatic validation for every field you specified to fire on a DOM-event.
 This function also returns an array of `removeEventListeners` in case you want to get rid of
 >     the listeners later on.